 There are many things that may help you cope with your tiredness.

-- Cut down on unnecessary activities and ask family or friends to help you.
+- Cut down on unnecessary activities and ask your family or friends for help.

 - Give yourself plenty of time to rest.

-- Give yourself plenty of time to do tasks and to get places.
+- Give yourself plenty of time to do tasks and to get to places.

 - Spread tasks out over the week and do a little bit each day.